John Weale (publisher): Weale's Rudimentary Series

 Weale was on good terms with many men of science, and published cheap literature for technical education.
 His Rudimentary Series (over 130 works, usually selling at one shilling) and other educational series comprised standard works, both in classics and science.
-They were suggested initially by William Reid, and were continued after his death, first by James Sprent Virtue.
-The Rudimentary Series was later followed by the Weale's Scientific & Technical Series (1881-1923), published first by John Weale and then by Crosby, Lockwood and Son.
+They were suggested initially by William Reid, and were continued after his death, first by Virtue Brothers (James Sprent Virtue) and by Crosby Lockwood and Son.
+The Rudimentary Series was later followed by the Weale's Scientific & Technical Series (1881-1923), published by Crosby, Lockwood and Son.

 Source: Lists at end of the publications.
 The series was later taken on by the publisher Crosby Lockwood, who added volumes while retaining the system of reference numbers (across editions).